31. Central America part 1 – 2013

 Monteverde Cloud Forest

-Monteverde Lodge was lovely and well situated.
-It is a short 10-minute walk into town.
-But being in the mountain, it is a 10-minute up or down walk (never flat).
+Lovely Monteverde Lodge was a short 10-minute walk into town.
+But being in the mountains, it was a 10-minute up or down walk (never flat).
 The town has excellent coffee shops.
-I can’t recommend the coffee – I don’t like it, but I can recommend the hot chocolate.
+I can recommend the hot chocolate.

-The reason to come to Monteverde, is to go to the Cloud Forest Reserve.
-Our tour had an early start (7am) because only 150 people can enter the reserve at any time.
-In addition, only 1% of the reserve is open to the public.
-The rest is left to the animals, birds and scientists.
-Costa Rica is serious about ecology.
-We had the advantage of a guide, who had a telescope, which allowed us to see some animals high in the trees.
+Near the lodge is the Cloud Forest Reserve.
+Our tour started at 7 AM because only 150 people can enter the reserve at any time to keep the area pristine.
+Costa Rica is serious about ecology and only allows people in 1% of the reserve.
+Our guide had a telescope, which allowed us to see some animals high in the trees.

-It was a beautiful sunny day, which meant that the animals were out foraging.
-I won’t enumerate all of the animals we saw but was most excited to see a troop of spider monkeys.
+It was a beautiful sunny day and the animals were out foraging.
+Most exciting sighting was a troop of spider monkeys.
 Some of the mothers had babies on their bellies.
 Our guide said that a couple of days earlier, it was raining and his group saw nothing!

-The other fun on this tour was visiting the hummingbird house.
-There were many feeders and they were all busy eating away.
+We also visited the hummingbird house.
+There were many feeders and the birds were all busy eating away.

 Manuel Antonio (MA) and La Mansion Inn